🌲Fine PineView Test Lab

 Cleanup Style

-Tofu is often the easier fit for people who want to scoop firm clumps and be done.
-Pine is often the better fit for people willing to stir, sift, and top up pellets for a cleaner, lower-tracking routine.
+Tofu is the easier fit for people who want a clumping scoop routine.
+Pine is the better fit for people willing to stir, sift, and top up pellets for a cleaner, lower-tracking workflow.

 Cost Over Time

-Affiliate Disclosure: Fine Pine Cat Litter is affiliated with Purrify.
+Affiliate Disclosure: Fine Pine Cat Litter may earn from some product links referenced on this page.
 We may earn commissions from purchases made through links on this page.
 See our full disclosure for details.

 πŸ“š Sources & References